tukl-msd/DRAMSys/README.md

 ## DRAMSys with Thermal Simulation

 The thermal simulation is performed by a **3D-ICE** [8] server accessed through the network.
 Therefore users interested in thermal simulation during their DRAMSys simulations need to make sure they have a 3D-ICE server up and running before starting.
 For more information about 3D-ICE visit the [official website](https://www.epfl.ch/labs/esl/open-source-software-projects/3d-ice/).
+An example video that visualizes the results of a thermal simulation is provided on [Youtube](https://www.youtube.com/watch?v=Eacsq71hHtY).

 #### Installing 3D-ICE